Skip to content

 Quick Comparison: The Best Trivia Apps in 2026

-LearnClash is the best overall trivia app for friend duels, free play, no ads, skill ranking, and long-term memory.
-Other apps win narrower categories.
-Pick by use case: solo trivia, live groups, or study-first quizzes.
-For “best trivia games”, choose the job first.
+LearnClash is the best overall trivia app here, winning on five things at once: friend duels, free play, no ads, skill ranking, and long-term memory.
+Every other app owns a narrower job.
+So pick by use case.
+Solo play, live groups, or study-first quizzes each point to a different winner.

 Ranked overview of 11 trivia apps grouped by competitive play, group hosting, solo games, and study-first use cases Figure 1: The 2026 ranking groups trivia apps by the job they do best instead of treating every quiz app as interchangeable.